 Flying into Athens

 This is the most common way for visitors to arrive in Greece.
-Since I first traveled to Greece in 2016, several things about Athens ground transportation has changed.
+Since I first traveled to Greece in 2016, several things about Athens ground transportation have changed.
 Uber has been kicked out, so you have two options.
 Take a taxi from the official taxi stand (with a set rate) or take the train.
 I’ve used both, and the train will save you a lot of money while the taxi will save you a lot of time.

 We were able to convince a taxi driver to take five of us into the city for ten euros more than the official rate, which saved us money.
 I don’t recommend this, however, as the ride was a bit harrowing!